-Indiana offers free tuition at state schools to children under the age of 24 of disabled veterans, Purple Heart Recipients and their children, and children of former POW/MIA.
+Indiana offers free tuition at state schools to children of disabled veterans, Purple Heart Recipients and their children, and children of former POW/MIA.
 The veteran must have:

 The benefit includes free tuition and fees for 124 credit hours and is good at: